dasmiq/passim/README.md

 $ passim input.json,directory-of-json-files,some*.json.bz2 output
 ```

-Output is to a directory that, on completion, will contain an
+Output is written to a directory that, on completion, will contain an
 `out.json` directory with `part-*` files rather than a single file.
-This allows multiple workers to efficiently write it (and read it back
+This allows multiple workers to write it efficiently (and read it back
 in) in parallel.
 In addition, the output directory should contain the
 parameters used to invoke passim in `conf` and the intermediate
 cluster membership data in `clusters.parquet`.